viames/pair/README.md

 ## Features

-Pair is simple and fast, few frills, maybe none.
-It was written with simplicity in mind, while trying to achieve the most frequent needs of web applications.
-It implements [Model-View-Controller](https://en.wikipedia.org/wiki/Model-View-Controller) pattern and a search friendly [route logic](https://github.com/viames/pair/wiki/Router) by default.
+Pair is a simple and fast PHP framework with little or no frills.
+It was written with simplicity in mind, trying to satisfy the most frequent needs of web applications.
+It implements the [Model-View-Controller](https://en.wikipedia.org/wiki/Model-View-Controller) pattern and intuitive, search engine friendly [routing](https://github.com/viames/pair/wiki/Router) by default.

+Pair is a simple and fast PHP framework with little or no frills.
+It was written with simplicity in mind, trying to satisfy the most frequent needs of web applications.
+It implements the Model-View-Controller pattern and intuitive routing logic by default.

-Everyone knows that you do not need a truck to go shopping.
-You do not even need the car to go and buy the newspaper at the nearby newsstand.
-You need the right medium for everything.
+Everyone knows that you don't need a truck to go grocery shopping.
+You don't even need a car to go to the local newsstand to buy the newspaper.
+You need the right vehicle for every occasion.

-If you’re already tired of starting a new web project due to the complexity of the famous frameworks used around, you should take a look at Pair.
-For a small or medium web project, it fits really well.
+If starting a new web project is a hassle because of the complexity and slowness of the famous pachyderm frameworks used around, you should take a look at Pair.
+For a small or medium web project, it might surprise you.

-Pair acquires the logical connections of the database tables and automatically uses caching functions to reuse the data that has already been retrieved.
-While Pair sends the ready-made web page to the browser, some of the most popular frameworks haven't even loaded all the libraries yet.
+Pair learns the referential constraints of database tables and automatically uses magic functions to reuse the data already read via cache.
+While Pair sends the complete web page to the browser, some of the most popular frameworks still have to load all the server-side libraries.

-Using also the advanced functions of Pair for the efficient management of the information already extracted from the DB, it is possible to create a web page of an application that reads millions of records and many related tables in an astounding time of just 10 ms.
+Additionally using Pair's advanced features for efficiently managing information already extracted from the DB, you can create a web page of an application that reads millions of records and numerous related tables in the incredible time of just 10 ms.

 #### ActiveRecord